 3. “Check out” other options.
 How many times do you actually read that magazine or book-of-the-month?
 Checking out materials from the local library saves you money on items you only use once and reduces paper consumption.

 4. Buy recyclables or reusables.
-Learn what materials can be recycled in your community.
-For Rumpke’s list of recyclable materials, check here.
+Learn which materials can be recycled in your community.
 Choose products that come in packaging you can recycle or reuse rather than immediately throw away.
 For example, some lunchmeat now comes in containers that can be washed and used to hold leftovers.

 With just a few small changes, you can lessen your amount of waste from the beginning.
 Just remember to include reduce in your “go green” plan!